nodep/nrfburn/README.md

 ### The host PC

-The programm running on the host PC is a cross-platform (Windows and Linux) command line tool.
+The program running on the host PC is a cross-platform (Windows and Linux) command line tool.
 It does not need special OS drivers because all communication is done through the USB HID class.
 It's been tested on Windows 7, 8 and 10 and on Linux running on Hardkernel's Odroid X2 board.